bannzai/Kuri/Documents/debug.md

 **Arguments Passed On Launch** set for option when kuri command.

-In the above example, it has the same meaning as this.
+In the above example.
+**Arguments Passed On Launch** set `generate Hoge` it has the same meaning as this.

 ```
 $ kuri generate Hoge